queil/rooz/README.md

 ## Running with Podman

-Make sure you have the podman socket exposed as the `DOCKER_HOST` env var like:
+1. Make sure you have the podman socket exposed as the `DOCKER_HOST` env var like:

 ```
 export DOCKER_HOST=unix:///run/user/1000/podman/podman.sock
 ```

+2. Use fully-qualified image names or define unqualified-search registries `/etc/containers/registries.conf`

 ## Resources